 Answer: Stand out (informatively)!
 Hiring a person is a long process and it is important that people who are hired are the right match.
 It is therefore of the utmost importance that the employer feels commitment as early as possible.

 Conclusion: Explain more informatively about who you are and why you are perfect for the job.
-A good document for this is a personal letter.
+A good document for this is a cover letter.

 Step 3: The Interview.
 During the interview you will be able to say more about yourself and highlight your personality.
 If you really want to impress the employer, you can do a personality test and give them your results that show that you are the perfect person for the job.